JCR-UK

 (c.1912 - 1987)

 Amsterdam born Rev. Roeg studied at the Hebrew Seminary and received his musical education at the Conservatoire of Music, Amsterdam.
 He served as chazan in the Netherlands and Belgium before coming to Britain in 1937.
 He served as first reader of Leazes Park Road Synagogue, Newcastle (1938-c.1945).
 He became reader at the Dollis Hill Synagogue, north London (1945-1950) and then took up the post of oberkantor in Basel, Switzerland.
 In 1952 Rev. Roeg was inducted as chazan at the Western Synagogue, Crawford Place, London.
 He retired in 1962 due to illness.
 He is buried in Amsterdam.
-(Jewish Chronicle profile 4 April 1952; obituary 14 August 1987; Jewish Year Book listings.)
+(JC profile 4 April 1952; obituary 14 August 1987; JYB listings.)

-Glasgow-born Rabbi Meir Rogosnitsky was the son of Rabbi Mordechai Dov (Ber) Rogsnitsky.
+Glasgow-born Rabbi Meir Rogosnitzky was the son of Rabbi Mordechai Dov (Ber) Rogsnitzky.
 On his mother's side he is the grandson of Rabbi Atlas of Glasgow.
-Rabbi Rogosnitsky (m.
+Rabbi Rogosnitzky (m.
 Rachel, a social worker from Jerusalem) studied at Gateshead Yeshiva and Yeshiva Chaim Berlin in Brooklyn, New York.
 He was Rosh Yeshiva at Liverpool Talmudical College (1968-1976) and Rabbi to the Liverpool shechita board.
 He then taught and undertook pastoral work in Amsterdam, Netherlands.
 From about 1982 until 1988 he was a headmaster and rabbi to a newly-established community in Johannesburg, South Africa.
-Returning to Britain, Rabbi Rogosnitsky was rabbi to the Southport Hebrew Congregation, Lancashire (1988-1999), before emigrating to the USA where one of his sons, Benjamin Rogosnitsky, was a chazan in Manhatten. ("Philanthropy, Consensus and Broiges...a history of the Southport Jewish Community" by John Cowell, pp.601-2; Jewish Chronicle reports.)
+Returning to Britain, Rabbi Rogosnitsky was rabbi to the Southport Hebrew Congregation, Lancashire (1988-1999), before emigrating to the USA where one of his sons, Benjamin Rogosnitsky, was a chazan in Manhatten. ("Philanthropy, Consensus and Broiges...a history of the Southport Jewish Community" by John Cowell, pp.601-2; JC reports.)

-Rabbi Mordechai (Ber) Rogosnitsky (m.
-Miriam Atlas) was born in Königsberg, East Prussia, Germany (now Kaliningrad, Russia), the son of Rabbi Moshe Eliahu Rogosnitsky.
-He studied at Telz yeshiva and obtained semicha from several distinquished rabbis before coming to Britain.
-He served as minister of the Newcastle United Hebrew Congregation and Beth Hamedrrash, Ravensworth Terrace, Newcastle upon Tyne (1941-1945), before succeeding his father as the communal rabbi of Cardiff (1945-1985).
-His was the father of Rev. Moshe Rogonitsky and Rabbi Meir Rogonitsky. ("Philanthropy, Consensus and Broiges...a history of the Southport Jewish Community" by John Cowell, pp.601-2; Jewish Chronicle reports; Michael Jolles's "Encyclopaedia of British Jewish Cantors, etc" - 2024 edition, p.
-829.)
+Rabbi Mordechai (Ber) Rogosnitzky (m.
+Miriam Atlas, daughter of Rabbi Benyomin Beinush Atlas) was born in Königsberg, East Prussia, Germany (now Kaliningrad, Russia), the son of Rabbi Moshe Eliahu Rogosnitsky.
+He studied at Telz yeshiva, was a brilliant student and obtained semicha from several distinquished rabbis, becoming known as the "Leipziger Ilui".
+Following his arrival in Britain, he served briefly as minister of the Newcastle United Hebrew Congregation and Beth Hamedrrash, Ravensworth Terrace, Newcastle upon Tyne (1941-1945).
+He was then appointed by the Cardiff United Synagogue in 1945 to the post of communal rabbi of Cardiff, in sucession to his recently deceased father, where he served for over 40 years, until his retirement in 1984.
+He was renowned for his strict standards and was said to have declined a position on the London Bet Din as he did not wish to grant semicha to rabbinical candidates whom he felt did not adhere to his own exacting standards.
+Following his retirement, he moved to London, where he died.
+His was the father of Rev. Moshe Rogonitsky and Rabbi Meir Rogonitzky. ("Philanthropy, Consensus and Broiges...a history of the Southport Jewish Community" by John Cowell, pp.601-2; JC reports; Jolles's Encyclopaedia, p.
+829; JYB listings.)

 Rev. D. Roith